parkerjd4/CapstoneProject/README.md

 3. Follow the instructions on the screen
 ![](Images/RemoveGames.png)

+## How to set up a development environment
+1. Click Clone or Download
+2. Click Open in Visual Studio
+3. Change Code

 ## How to Contribute
 1. Click Clone or Download
 2. Click Open in Visual Studio